oliviermilla/superseeder/README.md

  seed :cars, :col_sep => ';'
  ```

-Contributing / Seed formats
+Contributing / Seeds from other file formats
 ------------------
-I appreciate any help to make this gem more robust and flexible.
+I appreciate any help to make this gem more robust and flexible, please pull! :)

 If you want to add support for other formats, here's how to do it: